berrutti/bandcamp/README.md

 ## How to Use

-Installation: Simply include the provided script or link in your Bandcamp page.
-There are two ways of using it, either as a Arc browser "Boost", or as a "Bookmarklet".
+Installation: There are two ways of using this piece of code, either as a Arc browser "[Boost](https://arcboosts.com/boosts)", or as a "[Bookmarklet](https://www.freecodecamp.org/news/what-are-bookmarklets/)".
 Just copy and paste the code from one of those files into your favorite browser and start using it.

 Enjoy: Start listening to your favorite tracks with improved control and convenience.